What Tourists should know before Visiting England

 England is more than London.

 London is the capital city and it is interesting from many aspects.
 Its history, theatres, restaurants clubs, museums, galleries, and visitor attractions are worth visiting.
 However, there is more to England than London and you will miss much if you just stay in London.
 The counties, towns and cities, and countryside outside London are well worth a look too.
+The shires and towns are very different to one another.
+One can travel a few miles and find that the scenery and the people's accents and dialect is completely different.
+If one compares the landscapes of the two most south westerly counties of England Devon and Cornwall, for example, Cornwall is wild and romantic whilst Devon is orderly and pastural.
 There is much to see and do.

 There are many things a tourist should know before visiting England; these are merely a few pointers.
 Doing some research, before you arrive will pay dividends in helping you to have a happy holiday visiting England.